The Truth About Bread

 "Bread has been getting a bad rap for a long time," says Shelley Case, RD, nutrition consultant and author of Gluten-Free Diet: A Comprehensive Resource Guide.
 "It's worse now because there's so much negative press about gluten, the protein found in wheat, rye, and barley."

 Some people cannot tolerate gluten because they have celiac disease.
-In celiac disease, the immune system mistakenly identifies gluten as dangerous, triggering a reaction that causes an attack on the body's own tissues.
-That damages tiny finger-like structures called villi in the intestines, making it hard to absorb nutrients from food.
+Their immune system mistakes gluten as dangerous, triggering a reaction that attacks the body.
 For people with celiac disease, avoiding any source of gluten -- found in many products besides bread -- is an absolute must.